 Gender.
 Men are more likely than women to develop this type of cancer.

 Environmental factors.
 Some environmental factors may increase the risk of liver cancer, such as exposure to certain chemicals or eating food contaminated with aflatoxin.
 Aflatoxin is a toxin made by a mold that can grow on stored nuts and grains.
 There is less risk of this in the United States.

-Risk factors are cumulative, meaning that having more than one risk factor increases the risk of developing liver cancer even more.
-For instance, a person who carries both hepatitis B and C has a higher risk than a person carrying one type of the virus.
+Risk factors are cumulative.
+This means that having more than 1 risk factor increases the risk of developing liver cancer even more.
+For instance, a person who carries both hepatitis B and C has a higher risk than a person carrying 1 type of the virus.